openmrs/openmrs-book-guide/troubleshooting.md

 delete from liquibasechangeloglock;
 ```

-If you prefer to use a GUI client for MySQL, you should navigate to theliquibasechangeloglocktable and delete all rows from that table.
+If you prefer to use a GUI client for MySQL, you should navigate to the **liquibasechangeloglock** table and delete all rows from that table.
 When you have cleared the table, restart Tomcat if necessary, and restart OpenMRS.

 ### Problems connecting to Tomcat on port 8080

 Other installed programs may already be using port 8080.
 This will prevent Tomcat using this port.
 Some software may also use port 8005, which should not interfere with running Tomcat, but may prevent it from starting up correctly.

 If you know what program is using these ports, you may choose to stop or remove that program.
-Alternatively, you can configure Tomcat to run on a different port by editing Tomcat’sserver.xmlfile to change 8080 to a different value \(eg 8090\).
+Alternatively, you can configure Tomcat to run on a different port by editing Tomcat’s **server.xml** file to change 8080 to a different value \(eg 8090\).

 If you need further help, see the "Getting Help from the OpenMRS Community" chapter for more information.